 ||Sydney||Second Generation instances only|

-as Second Generation instances.
+resources such as Second Generation instances.
 For example, a zone named

 independent of other zones in the same region.

 For Second Generation instances, you can choose your zone, and you can choose whether your data is replicated between zones or not.
 If you want your Second Generation instance to be replicated between zones, configure it for high availability.